learn-co-curriculum/react-hooks-redux-thunk-lab/README.md

 #### Setting up the Action Creator

 Now, define your action creator function, `fetchCats()` in `src/actions/catActions`.
-This part, **we leave up to you to figure out** - remember, Thunk alters the behavior of action creator functions, allowing us to _return_ a function that takes in `dispatch`.
-Inside this function, we can execute asynchronous code, and, once resolved, we can use `dispatch` to update our store with remote data.
+Remember, Thunk alters the behavior of action creator functions, allowing us to _return_ a function that takes in `dispatch`.
+Inside this function, we can execute asynchronous code, and, once resolved, we can use `dispatch` to update our store with the remote data.

 The `fetchCats()` action creator should use `fetch()` to make the web request for your cat pic JSON.
 It should use a `.then()` function to parse the JSON of the